maunzCache/react18-tutorial/README.md

 In fact, it is an easy setup to get working with React using pure JavaScript (plus JSX obviously).

+### Development

+Get dependencies via `deno task init` and bundle the JS via `deno task build`.
+That is all there is to do.

 ## Pitfalls

 - I did not figure out how to import CSS files in `.jsx` for esbuild to recognize and bundle it.